fabri1983/marioBadClone/README.md

 	Background and foreground components with their respectively shaders.
 Highly customizable: size, speed, manual or automatic offset, mirroring (handled in the shader).

 - Reload Scene transition:
-	When the scene needs to be re loaded its an in-scene transition.
+	When the scene needs to be reloaded its an in-scene transition.
-	Normally when player loses the scene is reloaded as per Application.LoadLevel(currentScene), which triggers an in-game destroying and re allocation of all the scene components.
+	Normally when player loses, the scene is reloaded using Application.LoadLevel(currentScene), which triggers the destroy event to all game objects and further re allocation of all the scene components when scene is loaded.
 	Instead, it comes the ReloadableManager.
 Which lets components (listeners) be registered to receive a callback when player loses and scene is reloaded.
 	Each component attends the callback and know how to reset its attributes and locate its transform so the scene seems to be reloaded from scratch.